Atreya2006/CPU-scheduling-algorithms/README.md

 An implementation of various CPU scheduling algorithms in C++.
 The algorithms included are First Come First Serve (FCFS), Round Robin (RR), Shortest Process Next (SPN), Shortest Remaining Time (SRT), Highest Response Ratio Next (HRRN), Feedback (FB) and Aging.
+The visualiser used here , shows the overall vizualisation of the process that happens in the algorithms